6 Tips to Starting your First Chapter

 To clarify, when you’re writing your first chapter, you don’t have to hit every single point on this list.
 One, maybe two points should be enough.

-How to start a first chapter off strong:
+How to start your first chapter strong:

 1. Start with the action.